On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-In the following, we propose five heuristics to compute a mixer pool's anonymity set size (\sas{(1...5)}), which is more representative than the naive $\observedAS$.
-The heuristics leverage on-chain data and insights from our empirical study (Section~\ref{sec:overview}) to link addresses and prune the \observedAS.
-Note that our heuristics are best-effort methods and subject to known limitations (cf.\ Section~\ref{sec:heuristic-limitations}).
+In the following, we propose heuristics to measure a mixer pool's anonymity set size, which is more representative than the naive $\observedAS$.
+Our heuristics are best-effort methods and subject to known limitations~\cite{victor2020address, romiti2020cross}.
+We thus attempt to construct ground truth from side channels to validate our heuristics (cf.~Section~\ref{sec:heuristic-validation}).